Toddlers are mesmerizing and entranced by sounds of a pounding

 All rights reserved.
 This page © Marvin Bartel.

-For permission to make copies or handouts,
+For permission to make copies or handouts, contact the author.

 Sources: